 There are some unique elements such as a “slow wave roll” track segment on one of the roof top segments of the coaster course.
-The coaster layout runs around the perimeter of the mall two times going up and down, tracing the roof-line of the connecting buildings.
+Moreover, the coaster layout runs around the perimeter of the mall two times.
+Also, it transverses up and down, tracing the roof-line of the connecting buildings.
 After the second loop, and final drop, the coaster runs into a final brake run before entering the station for disembarkation.

 There are free ride storage lockers in the station, one for each riding seat on the opposite end of the ride-loading area for riders to deposit loose items before riding.
 The coaster station staff are very cheerful and friendly, always hyping the riders up on their journey before departure and welcoming them back when the train returns back to the station post-ride.
 The ride station is also decorated with several dolphin plush toys to go with the ride theme.

 Go for a ride on Thunder dolphin on an on-ride video here!

 The Big O Ferris wheel, an icon of the theme park, is a modern external hub Ferris wheel.
 Moreover, it has it’s gondolas facing outwards, allowing for unobstructed views a clear center giving it’s trademarked “O” center which the Thunder dolphin coaster runs through too.

 Additionally, the wheel offers panoramic views of not only the park but the Tokyo skyline all round and even an over view of the behemoth of a structure the adjacent Tokyo Dome stadium is.
 I will strongly recommend riding it during your visit as it provides a slow ride overlooking the city scape with the comforts and shielded by winds.